 You use the Organization reference to get the Organization object, which you use to get a list of references to the VDCs that belong to the Organization.
 You use a VDC reference to get a VDC object, which you then use to get a list of references to the vApps that belong to the Organization.
 You convert the desired vApp reference to a vApp object, which you use to list the virtual machines that belong to the vApp.

-Example 8-1 shows how to get a reference to the user view of an Organization.
-Example 8-2 shows how to get a reference to the admin view of an Organization and a VDC.
+The following example shows how to get a reference to the user view of an Organization, and how to get a reference to the admin view of an Organization and a VDC.